 The functions, no matter the way you got, there are completely identical.
 The principal feature of Power Query is that all actions for importing and transforming data are stored in the form of a query – a sequence of steps in the internal Power Query programming language, which is succinctly called “M.” Steps can always be edited and replayed any number of times (update query).

 This is the most useful add-on for a wide range of users among all listed in this article.
 There are a lot of tasks for which previously you had to either terribly pervert with formulas or write macros – now they are easily and beautifully done in Power Query.
-Moreover, and with the subsequent automatic updating of results.
+Moreover, with the subsequent automatic updating of results.
 And given the free, in terms of “price-quality” Power Query is simply out of competition and an absolute must-have for any average advanced Excel user these days.

 Power Pivot is an in-memory data modeling component that provides highly compressed data storage and extremely fast aggregation and calculation.
 It is also available as part of Excel and can be used to create a data model in an Excel workbook.
 Power Pivot can load data by itself or can load data into Power Query.
 It is very similar to the SSAS (SQL Server Analysis Services) tabular model, which is similar to the server version of Power Pivot.

-Power Pivot is also an add-in for Microsoft Excel but intended a bit for other tasks.
+Power Pivot is also an add-in for Microsoft Excel but is intended a bit for other tasks.
 If Power Query is focused on importing and processing, then Power Pivot is needed mainly for complex analysis of large amounts of data.
 In the first approximation, you can think of the Power Pivot as pumped pivot tables.

-The general principles for working in Power Pivot are as follows:
+The general principles for working In Power Pivot are as follows:

 - First, you load data into Power Pivot — 15 different sources are supported: common databases (SQL, Oracle, Access …), Excel files, text files, data feeds.
 Besides, you can use Power Query as a data source, which makes analysis almost omnivorous.